levsero/test_embed/doc/core.md

 If the user's email doesn't already exist in your Zendesk Support account, a new user record with the details is created.

-*Note*: Identify will not pre-populate the user's details in forms inside the Web Widget.
-To do that, please use [prefill](#prefill).
+*Note*: Identify API will only prepopulate the user's details in the Chat forms (Prechat, Chat Offline and Update Contact Details forms).
+To prefill all forms in any product configuration, please use [prefill](#prefill).

 ##### Parameters